-We are an interdisciplinary group, primarily focused on how open science, data science, and big data frameworks can be used to facilitate better learning outcomes in data science education.
+We are an interdisciplinary group, primarily focused on how open science, data science, and big data frameworks can be used to facilitate better learning outcomes in computer science and data science education.

 I am always looking for highly motivated undergraduate and graduate students with strong backgrounds or interests in:

 - open source

 - open science

 Are you interested in doing a Directed Study with me?
 Our department offers two courses for this:

 - CSCI 4950 - Directed Study in Computer Science

 - CSCI 4960 - Faculty-Mentored Research in Computer Science